bwreilly/stanford-aiclass/ainotes.md

 	The states are almost always hidden - hence hidden markov model.
 What is more likely is you have some sensor to tell you some conditional probability related to the states.

+#	Computer vision

+1. Image formation

+	There exists a simple relationship between the focal length, distance of an object from the camera, and the height of the object.

+	Let X be the height of the object, and -x be the inverse image projected onto the chip (or film).
+Let f be the focal length, and Z be the distance of the object from the camera.
+Equal triangles mean the ratio of the focal length-top of projected object-bottom of projected object is the same as the larger triangle composed of the actual top and bottom of the object and the distance from the camera.

+		X/Z = x/f

+	Frequently, you want to solve for x (the height of the projected object)

+		x = X * f/z

+	This equasion is known as perspective projection.

+2. Invariance

+	Computer vision programs must be able to deal with certain invariants - stuff that doesn't change the nature of the object in question but can make it appear slightly different.
+Here are examples:

+	*	Rotation
+	*	Scale: how large the object is relative to the camera
+	*	Deformation: parts of the object are deformable, like helicopter rotors
+	*	Illumination
+	*	Occlusion: Partially covered up objects, but you should be able to recognize them
+	*	Viewpoint: Maybe the most difficult.
+Different vantage points of an object can make a significant difference in object appearance

+3. Greyscale images

+	Often easier to deal with.
+Raster images.

+4. Feature extraction

+	Compare pixel values in a local neighborhood.
+Simplest one is two-pixel compare run over the whole image, then subtracting the two values.
+The two pixel mask or neighborhood is also called a kernel, and denoted with g.

+	The mechanism is basically functional.
+The kernel values are inputs for a final value to go into the pixel under scrutiny.
+This whole operation is called a Linear Filter.

+5. Linear filters

+	There is a simple equasion for linear filters.

+	Let I be some image, g some kernel or neighborhood, and for a two-pixel kernel let u and v denote the pixels under consideration, and I_1(x,y) are the new pixels x and y in the filtered image I_1.

+		I_1(x,y) = sum(u,v) I(x-u, y-v) * g(u,v)

+	This is the exact operation as described in 4.
+And is actually very simple, consider the following:

+		I =	[(245, 2, 7),
+		 	 (234, 4, 5),
+		 	 (199, 5, 8)]

+		g = [1, -1]

+	The operation here would be simple.
+Iterate though the pixels in I. For each pixel, the new value is the sum of g applied to the given pixel and its left neighbor.
+So the first value, 245, would be 245-2.
+Running the filter for the whole image gives you this.

+		I_1 =	[(243, -5),
+		 	 	 (230, -1),
+		 	 	 (194, -3)]

+	The edge that clearly existed is now even more pronounced.

+	A function is linear if the resulting pixels of the processed image is a linear combination of input pixels